 - From there, you want to narrow down your selections to suit your specific growing conditions including soil type, water and drainage, light, space available, as well as aesthetics.

 Most of us live in developed areas where the native soil is long gone.
 The best native plant choices will suit our existing conditions requiring few if any inputs like supplemental watering or fertilizers.

 Native plants that originate in cold climates are equipped to survive winter conditions.
 The plants produce seeds that ripen and drop to the ground in fall, endure everything winter can throw at them for months on end, and, eventually, germinate.

 Most seeds never germinate for any number of reasons.
 Some are duds.
 Some land where they can’t sprout.
 Animals eat them.
 Rain washes them away.
 And so on.

 And that’s why plants produce such an abundance of seeds—it increases the odds of successful offspring.

 The good news for us is, we don’t have to sow thousands of seeds to garner a dozen.
 Instead, we can protect what we sow (see below) while still exposing the seed to the conditions they need.

 Before You Start

 These instructions come from some of my own experimenting combined with that of other gardeners.
-Winter only comes once a year and each winter can be different so it’s not really possible to conduct a lot of tests.
-My own tests so far have focussed on sun-loving native flowering perennials.
+Because winter only comes once a year and each winter can be different, it’s not really possible to conduct a lot of tests.
+So far I have focussed on sun-loving, native flowering perennials with excellent success.

 Late fall or early winter is the time to sow native seeds outdoors in pots.